Josh1billion/angular-component-file-cycler/README.md

 This allows you to switch between similarly-named Angular component files with an easy shortcut.

 For example, if you have hello.component.ts open, you can activate this extension (press Ctrl+K, then Ctrl+O without ever releasing Ctrl) to tell VS Code to open hello.component.html.
-Activating it again will open the corresponding scss or css file.
+Activating it again will open the corresponding scss/css/sass/less file.
 Activating it once more will open the corresponding ts file again.

 ##Feedback / bug reports